Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: Error estimate

-Finally, the result on the relative entropy functional can be utilized to further estimate the claim in the Kruznetsov-type Lem.~\ref{lem:Kruznetsov}.
-Following the arguments in \cite{aggarwal2024well}, we obtain an estimate on the convergence rate of the numerical approximations.
+Finally, the result on the relative entropy functional can be utilized to further estimate the claim in the \reva{Kuznetsov-type} Lemma \ref{lem:Kuznetsov}.
+Following the arguments in \cite{aggarwal2024well}, we obtain an estimate on the convergence rate of the numerical approximations. \reva{This constitutes the final main result of this work.}

 \begin{lemma}[Error estimate] Let $\varrhob$ be a weak entropy solution and let $\rhob_{\Delta}$ be a numerical approximation computed by a scheme \eqref{eq:1stscheme} with a flux function fulfilling Def.\ \ref{def:flux} using a grid that satisfies the fixed relation $\dx = \delta \dy$ and the CFL condition \eqref{eq:CFL}.
 For any finite time $T>0$, the convergence rate can be estimated by